-Getting your Colorado Real Estate License is the first step to becoming a real estate broker in Colorado.
+Getting your Colorado Real Estate Broker License is the first step to becoming a real estate broker in Colorado.
 Nowadays, this process can be done almost entirely online.
 You will still need to take your Colorado real estate license exam in person, but the rest of the process can be completed entirely online!

-How to Become a Real Estate Agent in Colorado
+How to Become a Real Estate Broker in Colorado

 Becoming a real estate broker in Colorado is as simple as getting your license, finding a broker sponsor, and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.

 Colorado Real Estate License Requirements

-The requirements to become a real estate affiliate in Colorado are:
+The requirements to become a real estate broker in Colorado are:

 - Be a citizen of the United States or a lawfully admitted alien

 - Be 18 years of age or older

-How to Get Your Real Estate License in Colorado
+How to Get Your Real Estate Broker License in Colorado

 Step 1.
 Real Estate Pre-Licensing Course